vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 ### Generated assembly benchmarks

-As I did in my previous [**"passing functions to functions"**](https://vittorioromeo.info/index/blog/passing_functions_to_functions.html) article, I will compare the lines of generated assembly for different code snippets where `curry` is used.
-The point of these "benchmarks" is giving the readers an idea on how easy it is for the compiler to optimize `curry` out - they are in no way exhaustive or representative of a real-world situation.
+As I did in my previous [**"passing functions to functions"**](https://vittorioromeo.info/index/blog/passing_functions_to_functions.html) article, I will compare the number of generated assembly lines for different code snippets where `curry` is used.
+The point of these "benchmarks" is giving the readers an idea on how easy it is for the compiler to optimize `curry` out - they are in no way exhaustive or representative of a real-world situation. *(The benchmarks were generated [with this Python script](TODO), which also prints out the assembly.)*

 The compiler used for these measurements is **g++ 7.0.0 20170113**, compiled from the SVN repository.